dwang27/CLI-reminder/README.md

-CLI Reminder App
+# CLI Reminder App

-A simple command-line application that allows users to create and manage reminders.
+A command-line program that lets users create and manage reminders.

-Description
+## Description

-The CLI Reminder App is a Python-based command-line tool that helps users set, view, and manage reminders directly from the terminal.
-It exists to provide a lightweight and distraction-free way to keep track of tasks without using a graphical interface.
-The project is built using Python and runs entirely in the command line.
+The CLI Reminder App is a Python-based command-line tool that allows users to set and view reminders directly from the terminal.
+It exists to provide a simple and lightweight way to track tasks without using a graphical interface.
+The project is built entirely using Python.

-How to Run
+## How to Run

-Make sure Python is installed on your system.
+1. Make sure Python is installed on your computer.

-Clone or download the project files.
+2. Download or clone the project files.

-Open a terminal in the project directory.
+3. Open a terminal in the project folder.

-Run the program using:
+4. Run the program using:
    python main.py

-(Replace main.py with your actual file name if different.)

-Features
+## Features

-Create reminders from the command line
+- Create reminders using the command line

-View existing reminders
+- View saved reminders

-Simple and easy-to-use interface
+- Simple and easy to use

-Lightweight and fast
+- Runs entirely in the terminal

-Technologies Used
+## Technologies Used

-Python
+- Python

-Future Improvements (optional)
+## Future Improvements (optional)

-Add reminder notifications
+- Add reminder notifications

-Save reminders to a file or database
+- Save reminders to a file

-Add support for due dates and times
+- Add due dates and times

-Improve command-line options

-License
+## License
 MIT